sceneorg/sceneid3lib-php/README.md

-# SceneId 3.0 connection library
+# SceneID 3.0 connection library

 This is a small PHP helper library to connect and authenticate with the SceneID 3.0 service provided by scene.org.